Flaky Kabocha Hand Pies

 Step 4

-Brush with egg yolk and bake until golden.
+Brush the tops with egg yolk and bake until golden brown.

 Kabocha pie served on a plate.